Affordable Bourbons For The Fall Season

 Vanilla & Sweet

-Maker's Mark Bourbon is a wheated bourbon made with a mash bill recipe of 70% locally-grown corn, 16% red winter wheat, and 14% malted barley.
-This recipe was created by Bill Samuels, Sr. who baked bread with different grains to settle on his mash bill rather than trial and error with distillation.
-His wife, Margie Samuels, is responsible for the shape of the bottle, the signature label, and the red wax topper.
-Maker's Mark is aged in char #3 new American oak barrels for 6-7 years.
-It is bottled at 90 proof.
+Maker’s Mark Bourbon is a wheated Kentucky Straight Bourbon made from a mash bill of 70% corn, 16% red winter wheat, and 14% malted barley.
+The recipe was developed by Bill Samuels Sr., who famously tested grain combinations through baking rather than distillation.
+His wife, Margie Samuels, designed the bottle’s shape, label, and signature red wax seal.
+The bourbon is aged 6–7 years in char #3 new American oak barrels and bottled at 90 proof.

 • 1